Skip to content

 AppsCompleted Number of applications submitted to YARN and completed.
 Use Case: Monitor cluster progress Unit: Count

 AppsFailed Number of applications submitted to YARN and failed to complete.
-Use Case: Monitor cluster progress, monitor cluster health Unit: Count
+Use Case: Monitor cluster progress, Monitor cluster health Unit: Count

 AppsKilled Number of applications submitted to YARN and terminated.
-Use Case: Monitor cluster progress, monitor cluster health Unit: Count
+Use Case: Monitor cluster progress, Monitor cluster health Unit: Count

-AppsPending Number of applications submitted to YARN and in pending state.
+AppsPending Number of applications submitted to YARN and in a pending state.
 Use Case: Monitor cluster progress Unit: Count

 AppsRunning Number of applications submitted to YARN and currently running.
 Use Case: Monitor cluster progress Unit: Count